Jimbly/LD56-dwarfs/README.md

   Eyes / snakes
 Balance
   Maybe give 2 knowledge for dismantling?
-Polish
+  Mayve Safety should never be quite as low - or, at least, make sure it increases quickly Polish
-  Tooltips on DWARFS especially
+  Connect Speed / Safety bars to make it clear it's a threshold Tooltips on DWARFS especially
   Change Armor/Speed/etc labels to be vertical on the side?
   Border color?